jblebrun/8boy/README.md

 CHIP-8 games should use the filename format `name.ch8`, where name is a valid program identifier (since we just use the name as a variable name in the code).
 Similarly `name.sch8` indicates a super-chip8 game.

-You can also include `name.map` for keymappings (see below), and `name.info` to include a small info string to display in the program loader menu.
+You can also include a `name.info` file to include additional information and configuration for a game. (see below).

 The program loader makes a feeble attempt at disassembly, which it will show in comments next to the generated code.
 Note that it is easily confused: data will be interpreted by code since without flow analysis, there's no way to tell that the bytes are data.
 Similarly, if data is odd-sized, and program instructions become aligned on odd bytes instead of even, the disassembly will be garbage.